alfredismygramps/alfredismygramps/README.md

 <details>
   <summary> dni / byi</summary>

-  dni ~ basic dni, zlos , if ur under 13 please iwec, 20+, overall just don't int with me if ur a creep
+  dni ~ basic dni, zlos , if ur under 13 or above 20 please iwec and overall just don't be a creep

   byi ~ i might not talk a lot because i'm very busy, so i'm sorry if i don't respond. feel free to whisp tho!!
 </details>